What Is 'Good Work'? This Question, and the Exposure of a Fundamental Misunderstanding in the UBI Debate

 The part that looked wrong to me was the causal link; that there was an implied direction between good work coming first and the flourishing part coming second.
 Therefore, by changing the structure of 'work', we could create the environment for more people to flourish.

-The organisers of the UBI event (like many of us) have been hoodwinked by the notion that ‘good work’ is a ‘thing’ and that it has meaning.
+The organisers of the UBI event (like many of us) are operating on an assumption that 'good work' is a 'thing' and that it has meaning.

-“Yes,” I replied, “but I bet it has nothing to do with money.
-I bet they’d be just as happy taking a bus trip to Llandudno.”
+but I bet it has nothing to do with money.
+I bet they'd be just as happy taking a bus trip to Llandudno.

 A Stressful Job?